 The Capital Area Transportation Authority (CATA) provides fixed-route and ADA complementary paratransit service throughout the Lansing Tri-County region.
 All CATA services are ADA accessible and serve seniors and people with disabilities.

 The Americans with Disabilities Act (ADA) of 1990 requires that Spec-Tran be operated in a manner comparable to fixed-route.
 Both fixed-route and Spec-Tran operate under many of the same policies and procedures, including those pertaining to reasonable service modifications.
-View CATA's Reasonable Modification Policy.
+View CATA's Reasonable Modification Policy or submit a request.

 Large Print Schedules